 Applicants applying under criteria 2 -4 should submit a Certificate of Catholic Practice (CCP) by the closing date.
 This form is available from the parish where the family normally worships or from the diocesan website.
 It is the parent's duty to ensure that the CCP is submitted to the school in good time.

-The local authority will write to you on behalf of the Governing Body with the outcome of your application on or about 16th April 2020.
-This information will also be available on line.
+The Governing Body will write to you with the outcome of your application on 16th April 2020.
 Parents/carers should accept or decline the place as soon as possible.